wmde/wikidata-wikibase-team/pages/process.md

 **During the session**

-- Provide questions, thoguhts and input on the tasks that will be brought to the campsite storytime
+- Provide questions, thoughts and input on the tasks in the "Prioritized tech" column (that will be brought to the campsite storytime)
 - Ensure the task is clear and could be picked up by the campsite

 **After the session**